Courtesy of Mount Sinai Medical Center

 Vaccination is the best way to prevent influenza infection and its complications.
 This is the reason that Center for Disease Control, national health organizations, and healthcare providers intensively promote vaccination for seasonal influenza and for the 2009 H1N1 influenza virus.

-Influenza is a respiratory illness.
-Symptoms of the flu include fever, cough, sore throat, runny or stuffy nose, body aches, headache, chills and fatigue.
-Some people may also have vomiting and diarrhea.
+The symptoms of 2009 H1N1 flu virus in people include fever, cough, sore throat, runny or stuffy nose, body aches, headache, chills and fatigue.
+Some people may have vomiting and diarrhea.
+People may be infected with the flu, including 2009 H1N1 and have respiratory symptoms without a fever.
+Severe illnesses and death has occurred as a result of illness associated with this virus.

 What should I do if I get sick?